singh96aman/GSoC-application-baler/README.md

 # Your Task
 ## Improve Baler for High Energy Particle Physics (HEP) Data
 Your task in this application is to minimize the difference between the mass calculated before and after compression.
-You will do this by making improvements to the soure code of Baler.
+You will do this by making improvements to the source code of Baler.
 You are not allowed to make changes to the analysis script.

-The most probabla places for improvements are in:
+The most probable places for improvements are in:
 - Autoencoder model: ``baler/baler/modules/models.py``
 - Data Normalization: ``baler/baler/modules/data_processing.py``
-- Traning Procedure: ``baler/baler/modules/training.py``
+- Training Procedure: ``baler/baler/modules/training.py``
 - Training Utilities (Loss function, early stopping, etc.): ``baler/baler/modules/utils.py``

 ## Run Baler on a Dataset of your choice
-Baler works on a lot of different data, all the way from particle phsics and computational fluid dynamics to life sciences on .csv files.
+Baler works on a lot of different data, all the way from particle physics and computational fluid dynamics to life sciences on .csv files.
 Create or copy an analysis from a dataset of your choice and present the analysis before/after compression.
 No need to optimze the training!

 # Rules
 - You are not allowed to make changes to the analysis script.
 You can put a copy of it if you wish to have it in another project directory, but the code for the analysis needs to be the same as in the example